From caramel drenched crisp, to a vegetarian feast, because THAT’S HOW WE DO!

 Start the dish by roasting 1 medium-sized spaghetti squash.
 Look for a spaghetti squash that’s relatively smooth and lump free (though, really, a couple scrapes are just fine!)

 Pierce the spaghetti squash with a sharp knife four or five times around the center then microwave for 2 minutes.
-This will make it a ton easier to slice in half.
+This will make it easier to slice in half.

-Using that same sharp knife, slice the slightly softened spaghetti squash (say that 5 times fast!) in half then scrape out the seeds in the center.
+Using that same sharp knife, slice the slightly softened spaghetti squash in half then scrape out the seeds in the center.
+OR, you can slice the spaghetti squash into rings, instead!

 Place the halves cut side up on a baking sheet lined with foil then brush or mist with extra virgin olive oil and season the heck out of ’em with garlic salt, pepper, and Italian seasoning.
 Another reason why I love spaghetti squash is because I’m a volume eater (hello entire bag of chips,) and the spaghetti squash creates an enormous pile of strands that need to be well seasoned.